programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 ## Summary

 You have connected to Azure Cognitive Services Computer Vision and transcribed the text from both an image found online and an image stored on your computer.
-With this code, you can add more steps to process multiple images and store the transcribed text in a file or database.
+In Projects 3 and 4, you added steps to process multiple images and store the transcribed text in a file.
 With Python, you can use a loop to transcribe all the images in a directory or on a series of web pages.
 The coordinate positions of the transcribed text returned by Azure Cognitive Services allow you to transcribe written forms, lists or logs into structured data, like a spreadsheet or database.
 It is even possible to translate these coordinates into geographic coordinates when the text is found on a map.

 As capabilities grow, so the potential uses of this type of transcription for Digital History will continue to grow as well.
 Additional documentation about Azure Cognitive Services is available on the [Microsoft Learn website](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/).